isomerpages/mci-pac/index.md

   and media personnel to apply for Press Accreditation.
 image: /images/BANNER_ApplyPAC1.JPG
 permalink: /
-notification: PAC Online will be undergoing scheduled maintenance from 25 May 2025, 12am to 8am and will not be available during this period.
+notification: PAC Online will be undergoing scheduled maintenance from 29 June 2025, 12am to 8am and will not be available during this period.
 We apologise for any inconvenience.
 Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
 Call the 24/7